Republican Party of Florida: Social policies

-Most of the Republicans' national and state candidates oppose abortion and same-sex marriage, favor capital punishment, and support gun ownership rights.
+Most of the Republicans' national and state candidates oppose abortion, same-sex marriage, and transgender rights, favor capital punishment (which is still used in Florida), and support gun ownership rights.

 Republicans advocate for charter schools and school vouchers; many have denounced the performance of public schools.

 Socially conservative Republicans support voluntary organized prayer in public schools and the inclusion of teaching creationism or intelligent design alongside evolution.